Batch ETL vs Streaming ETL: The Only Guide You Need

 Batch ETL Processing: How it Works

-Batch ETL definition is simple.
-It refers to data processing in batches that covers a time period.
+The batch ETL definition is simple.
+It refers to data processing in batches that cover a time period.

-• Extraction covers a batch window or a time period.
+• Extraction covers a batch window or a time range.

 • Processing is triggered manually or scheduled.